 “She does, doesn’t she?”
 Matt cuts in from where he’s wiping down his last table.
 When he’s finished that, he walks by Louis and I on his way to the counter, hand skimming along my arse again.

 Louis leans forward on his elbow and stares intently after my co-worker.
 “You shagged her yet?”

 Matthew Johnson, I swear if you answer that question -

 “You know it.”

 I am never sleeping with you again, you fucking twit.

 “Got her piss drunk.”

-,” I hiss, spitting venom through my voice.
+“That is enough,” I hiss, spitting venom through my voice.